csci104/site/labs/lab11/index.md

 <img src="./tree1.bmp" alt="" width="385" height="343" />

 A Binary Search Tree is a specific type of binary tree.
 In a BST, left children (the left subtree) hold values that are *less than* the parent's value, and right children (the right subtree) hold values *greater than* the parent's value.

++ Is the above a binary search tree?
+If not, could you build a binary search tree with the same nodes from the above?

 ### 2 - Traversals